DrK-Lo/2017OAExp_Oysters/markdown_files/Transcriptomic/1A_Salmon_pipeline/README.md

 # Salmon Pipeline

 ## Overview
 This pipeline takes advantage of a new tool, Salmon, for rapid transcript (and gene) level quantification from RNA-seq data.
-The leverages the output of Salmon for use in some basic multivariate visualization (RDA, DAPC) and inference based (PERMANOVA) analyses, as well as individual transcript, gene, and isoform level association tests (implemented in both DESeq2 and Sleuth).
+It creates a standard estimated gene count matrix, which can be used for standard downstream analysis.

 ### Inputs
 1) Raw read data (formated as `.fastq` or `.fastq.gz` or `fq.gz`)